Ajay80588/TaskManagement/README.md

 2. Navigate to the project directory.
 3. Open appsettings.json and update the connection string to match your SQL Server configuration.
 4. Restore dependencies: `dotnet restore`
+5. If you are using visual studio code or dotnet CLI for this backend project then install -> `dotnet tool install --global dotnet-ef`
-5. Update database: `dotnet ef database update`
+6. Update database: `dotnet ef database update` (if using cli or visual studio code)
+7. Update database: `database update` (if using visual studio)
-6. Run the project: `dotnet run`
+8. Run the project: `dotnet run` (if using cli or visual studio code)
+9. Run the project: Normal run using Visual studio which we usually do.
+10. Note: Please run backend project in http only.
+We are using http url in frontend project.

 ## Endpoints
 - `GET /tasks`